telerik/kendo-ui-core/docs/aspnet-mvc/troubleshooting.md

 In "Getting Started" section of every widget you can find "Configure widget for ajax binding".
 It clearly shows how to return data to the client.

+## CombobBox widget displays '0' value

+The ComboBox supports item selection or custom values.
+In the latter case, the custom value is displayed as *text*, because this is how the custom value is treated.

+The widget will display "0" value if it is bound to **non-nullable integer** or other number type.
+In that case, the widget will retrieve the default value which is "0" and will set it, it is perfectly valid value.
+When the widget is initialized on the client, it cannot find such data item and considers the value as custom.
+That is why it is displayed in the visible input.

+### Solution

+In order to avoid this default behavior, you will need to clear the widgets value using its `Value` method:

+        @model int
+        @(Html.Kendo().ComboBoxFor(m)
+              .Value(m == 0 ? "" : m.ToString())

+        @* other options are omitted for breavity *@

 ## Only one instance of the widget works in the page

 This will happen if two or more widgets or MVC server wrappers have the same `Name()`.
 The value specified via the `Name()` method is used as the `id` HTML attribute of the widget.
 The latter must be unique in the page.